• Customer Login

 Fast Food Employee

-A specific rate paid to fast food workers in New York.
-There, such employees mean any person employed or permitted to work at or for a fast food establishment by any employer where such person’s job duties include at least one of the following: customer service, cooking, food or drink preparation, delivery, security, stocking supplies or equipment, cleaning, or routine maintenance.
+A specific rate paid to fast food workers in New York and California.
+In New York, such employees mean any person employed or permitted to work at or for a fast-food establishment by any employer where such person’s job duties include at least one of the following: customer service, cooking, food or drink preparation, delivery, security, stocking supplies or equipment, cleaning, or routine maintenance.
+In California, it includes workers employed by a covered fast food restaurant, or a “limited-service restaurant” in California that is part of a restaurant chain of at least 60 establishments nationwide and primarily sells food and beverages for immediate consumption.

 Federal Minimum Wage